gargravish/gcp_release_notes/DEPLOYMENT.md

 - **No hardcoded IPs**: No reliance on specific IP addresses or domains
 - **Self-contained**: Backend serves frontend assets from the same origin
 - **Cross-environment consistency**: Works the same in local, VM, and cloud environments
+- **HTTPS Support**: Automatic handling of HTTPS redirects in Cloud Run

 This means you can deploy the application on any machine or cloud service without modification, and it will automatically adapt to whatever hostname or IP address is used to access it.